coveooss/pretty-typescript/README.md

 }
 ```

-In bonus you get this error:
+In bonus, you get this error:

 ```
 [13:30:47] [gulp-tslint] error verybad.ts[3, 7]: name must be in pascal case